-Seoul says U.S., North Korea should lower threshold for talks
+Seoul pushes for U.S.-Korea talks, Trump says 'We'll see'

 “Both sides agreed to work together for permanent peace on the Korean peninsula, sustainable relations between North and South Korea and balanced cooperation with the international society,” the South’s presidential office said in a statement.

-Hundreds of right-wing protesters gathered in central Seoul on Monday to criticize Moon and his administration for hosting the North Koreans, Kim Yong Chol in particular.

-His visit has particularly enraged families of the sailors killed in the torpedo attack.

-Reporting by Christine Kim in SEOUL and Roberta Rampton in WASHINGTON; additional reporting by Doina Chiacu and David Brunnstrom; Editing by Michael Perry, Nick Macfie and Jonathan Oatis
+Reporting by Christine Kim in SEOUL and Roberta Rampton in WASHINGTON; Additional reporting by Doina Chiacu and David Brunnstrom; Editing by Jonathan Oatis